 Exodus 30:11-31:18, Matthew 26:47-68, Psalms 32:1-11, Proverbs 8:27-32

-If you want to partner with the Daily Audio Bible, if this is bringing life into your life, then thank you for your partnership in keeping it alive.
-There is a link that’s sitting on the homepage of dailyaudiobible.com.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner.
-Or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible thank you humbly.
+Thank you.
+There is a link on the homepage at dailyaudiobible.com.
+If you’re using the app, you can press the Give button in the upper right-hand corner, or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.